 *

 “You were sitting on a marketing goldmine.”
 I said firmly.
-“But if you want to get more clients out of it, you need to tell them where to go first.
-Besides, don’t you think you’re ignoring the elephant in the room here?
-How the hell did you pull that off back there?”
+“And if you want to get more clients out of it, you need to tell them where to go first.
+Besides, don’t you think you’re ignoring the elephant in the room?
+How the hell did you pull all that off back there?”

-Ryan allowed himself a little smirk, pulling back his car seat and closing his eyes.
-“Cheap con tricks, mostly.
+Ryan pulled back his car seat and closed his eyes.
+“Cheap confidence tricks, mostly.
 I keep telling you they’re worth learning.
 There’s an excellent reference book in the back of the car…”

 “Yeah, yeah.
 First of all, were you actually drinking back there?”
 I tried to keep my eyes on the road, but I couldn’t help glancing at him.
 I had to know, and part of me hated myself for that insecurity.

 He placed something on that dashboard.
 A perfume bottle, one that smelled distinctly of vodka.
 “I wouldn’t’ve been drinking a ginger ale and lemonade with you if that was seriously on the cards, Dy.”
 His voice was gentler than I expected.
-“I’m not above drinking for a case, but in this situation I really didn’t have enough time for that strategy to work.”
+“I’m not above drinking for the purposes of a case, but in this situation that would’ve caused more problems than it would solve.”

 I coughed.
 It did make me feel better, in an odd sort of way.
 That he’d committed to the same efforts that I was going through right now.
 “It was to make Gust overconfident he could outwit you, right?”